UNC’s financial struggles were evident before pandemic began

 “It’s difficult to see how they’re going to make it through without having to make some significant cuts to staff,” Meyer said.
 “And really, it’s going to come out of people’s jobs.”

-According to an email from UNC Media Relations, there are steps the University must take before “resorting to personnel action to address budgetary issues.”
+According to an email from the UNC-CH medial relations office, there are steps the university must take before “resorting to personnel action to address budgetary issues.”
 Such steps include determining how large the deficit is, what type of money is impacted and what tools are available to address the deficit, the email said.

 “We cannot expect to dig ourselves out of this hole in one fiscal year,” he said.
 “It's going to take very careful fiscal planning, and strong support from the state and federal governments.”